November 23, 2003

 Simon of Cyrene’s encounter with Christ on the way to the cross left its mark on his whole family.
 Is the cross imprinted on our lives and ministries as well?
-Alistair Begg reminds us that, in the cross, the presence of God connects with the pain and sin of a broken world.
-In response, God is not looking for sentimental sympathy, but for faith in the one truly innocent man whose death brings about salvation for the guilty.
+Alistair Begg reminds us that in the cross, the presence of God connects with the pain and sin of a broken world.
+In response, God is looking not for sentimental sympathy but for faith in the one truly innocent man whose death brings about salvation for the guilty.

 Our reading this morning is from the Gospel of Luke and from verse 26 of the twenty-third chapter.
 Luke 23:26.
 And in the music that’s just been playing, we’ve been reminded of the cross of Christ, and now we have Luke’s description of Jesus’ movement in the direction of the cross:

 “As they led him away, they seized Simon from Cyrene, who was on his way in from the country, and put the cross on him and made him carry it behind Jesus.
 A large number of people followed him, including women who mourned and wailed for him.
 Jesus turned and said to them, ‘Daughters of Jerusalem, do not weep for me; weep for yourselves and for your children.
 For the time will come when you will say, “Blessed are the barren women, the wombs that never bore and the breasts that never nursed!”
 Then “they will say to the mountains, ‘Fall on us!’ and to the hills, ‘Cover us!’”
 For if men do these things when the tree is green, what will happen when it is dry?’”